1. Introduction

 NocoBase automatically generates complete CRUD APIs and management interfaces for each data model.

-❤️ Unexpected Benefit: NocoBase automatically handled field validation and error processing, saving a significant amount of coding time.
+❤️ Unexpected Benefit: NocoBase automatically handled field validation and error processing, saving significant coding time.

 3. Customizing List Views (45 minutes)